 The Silver House and Carriage Barn at 53 Roselawn Avenue in Fairport was designated a local historic landmark in 2016 by the Fairport Historic Preservation Commission (FHPC).
 The “Historic Resources Survey of the Village” completed in 2014 ranked this property a Green Plus, which “indicates high integrity plus special architectural character”.

 The home is brick with decorative vergeboards, a unique feature of the Cottage Gothic or Gothic Revival architectural style.
-The home was built circa 1870 and Harvey O. Silver built the carriage barn in 1895.
+The home was built in 1876 by George S. Filkins.
+Harvey O. Silver built the carriage barn in 1895.
 The front tree-lawn area has two hitching posts and a carriage step that were designated by the FHPC in 2011.

 History and Ownership

 Very early in the properties history, the land was owned by John Smith, then Jeremiah Chadwick and in 1869 was sold to Thomas A. DeWitt.
 The 1872 map shows T. A. DeWitt owning this parcel on North Street and having a connecting parcel with a house on Cherry Street.
 In later years, North Street became Roselawn Avenue and Cherry was renamed West Avenue.

 By 1885, a lithograph of the area shows a completed house with front porch and summer kitchen in the back.
 Thomas DeWitt had sold the property to Pauline D. Westfall, wife of Henry.
 In 1895, Fannie L. Silver, wife of Harvey O. Silver, purchased the property from Zadie Westfall Carroll.